TobiasRoland/100-examples-of-monads/JavaStream.md

 Stream<Character> characters = friends.flatMap(friend -> this.convertFriendToChars(friend));
 characters.forEach(character -> System.out.printLn("char: " + character));
 ```
 That's pretty much it for `.flatMap`.
-As a convenience, we can use a differnet syntax to avoid having to
+As a convenience, we can use a simpler syntax to avoid having to
-write out `flatMap(parameter -> parameter.getSomeValue())`.
-This: `.flatMap(Parameter::getSomeValue)`
+write out `flatMap(parameter -> parameter.getSomeValue())` every time we just want to use the parameter:

+* `.flatMap(Parameter::getSomeValue)` is the same as `flatMap(parameter -> parameter.getSomeValue())`
+* `.flatMap(Service::getSomeValueWithParameter)` is the same as `flatMap(parameter -> service.getSomeValueWithParameter(parameter)`

-is just as good, if not better!
-If you do that and chain your calls, we can make the above look pretty
-consise, but note that we're NOT loosing any information - all the information is still here, just less
+Less letters, more good?
+It's a matter of preference (mostly), but if you do that and chain your calls, we can make the above look pretty consise. but note that we're NOT loosing any information - all the information is still here, just less
 verbose.
-Most people come to like this way of writing it after using streams:
+Most people come to like this way of writing it after using streams for a while.

 ```
 lookupParents